When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How to Install a Timer

-1. Shut off the Power
+1. Shut Off the Power

 2. Select a Location

-4. Connect the Timer
+4. Make the Connections

-5. Close and Turn On
+5. Close and Test

 FAQs